wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFStopRedirectCookieHost

-Set the domain of the `stopMobileRedirect` cookie
+Set the domain of the `stopMobileRedirect` cookie.

 If this value is not set, it will default to the top domain of the host name (e.g. `en.wikipedia.org = .wikipedia.org`)